Azure Security Benchmark introduction

 Azure Security Benchmark is frequently used to address these common challenges for customers or service partners who are:

-- New to Azure and are looking for security best practices to ensure a secure deployment.
+- New to Azure and are looking for security best practices to ensure a secure deployment of Azure services and your own application workload.

-- Improving security posture of existing Azure deployments to prioritize top risks and mitigations.
+- Looking to improve security posture of existing Azure deployments to prioritize top risks and mitigations.

-- Meeting regulatory requirements for customers who are from government or highly-regulated industries like finance and healthcare (or service vendors who need to build systems for these customers).
-These customers need to ensure their configuration of Azure meets the security capabilities specified in an industry framework such as CIS, NIST, or PCI.
+- Having the need to meet compliance requirements in highly regulated industries like government, finance and healthcare.
+These customers need to ensure their service configurations of Azure meet the security specification defined in framework such as CIS, NIST, or PCI.
 Azure Security Benchmark provides an efficient approach with the controls already pre-mapped to these industry benchmarks.

-The terms "control", "benchmark", and "baseline" are used often in the Azure Security Benchmark documentation and it's important to understand how Azure uses those terms.
+The terms "benchmark", "control", and "baseline" are used often in the Azure Security Benchmark documentation and it's important to understand how Azure Security Benchmark uses those terms.

 We welcome your feedback on the Azure Security Benchmark!
 We encourage you to provide comments in the feedback area below.
 If you prefer to share your input more privately with the Azure Security Benchmark team, you are welcome to fill out the form at https://aka.ms/AzSecBenchmark